 Behind the attack was the Hasm Movement.
 The Hasm Movement is often described as the armed wing of the Muslim Brotherhood (MB) in Egypt and by others as an armed group with links to the MB while MB themselves denies any involvement with Hasm.
 Regardless of the extent of their affiliation with MB, it is likely that their violence is highly politically motivated and aligned with the interests of MB.
 In that case, it was ultimately el-Sisi who ousted the MB’s own Mohamed Morsi and has since increased efforts to demonize the MB.
 Just a few weeks ago, the US decided to designate MB as a foreign terrorist group, shortly after a meeting between el-Sisi and President Trump.

 A day after the bus bombing in Cairo, Egypt’s interior ministry issued a statement saying that the Hasm Movement was planning ‘to carry out a series of attacks during the coming period to trigger chaos.’
 It added that it had conducted raids on two of group’s hideouts, one of which was a bomb factory, and killed 12 members of the group in the clashes.

-On 19 May, the Hasm Movement proved that they have the capability to carry out attacks in the capital and an event such as AFCON could be a prime target to weaken el-Sisi’s who is one of the Brotherhood’s most powerful enemies.
+On 19 May 2019, the Hasm Movement proved that they have the capability to carry out attacks in the capital and an event such as the Africa Cup of Nations could be a prime target to weaken el-Sisi’s who is one of the Brotherhood’s most powerful enemies.
 The group’s intent became evident with the statement of the interior ministry, in which one can conclude that attacks, if not planned, was outlined.
-The seriousness of the threat speaks for itself based on the raids conducted which killed 12 Hasm fighters but leaves the question whether the threat is neutralized or if the group has added another motive, revenge.
+The seriousness of the threat speaks for itself based on the raids conducted which killed 12 Hasm fighters but leaves the question of whether the threat is neutralized or if the group has added another motive, revenge.